A History of WVU Parkersburg

 The Caperton Center of Applied Technology opens, featuring a unique partnership of education, business, industry and labor between the public and higher education.

 West Virginia legislation establishes new governance structure for state community colleges.
-WVU Parkersburg becomes an independent institution while maintaining an association with WVU.
+WVU Parkersburg becomes an independent institution while maintaining an association with West Virginia University.

-WPKM 96.3 The Beat first airs at WVU Parkersburg becoming the state’s first community college radio station.
+WPKM 96.3 The Beet first airs at WVU Parkersburg becoming the state’s first community college radio station.